 Sleep apnea was first regarded as a condition that was pretty normal.
 People once thought that having difficulty when it comes to breathing when a person is sleeping was nothing to be alarmed about.
 At the same time, people once thought that snoring during sleep was actually a sign that the person snoring was sleeping soundly and was actually sleeping comfortably.
-However, what is wrong with this picture is that, snoring is not a sign of comfort at all.
-In fact, snoring points to fact that there is discomfort in the part of the person who is snoring.
+However, what is wrong with this picture is that snoring is not a sign of comfort at all.
+In fact, snoring points to the fact that there is discomfort in the part of the person who is snoring.

 When a person snores, it only means that the air passage is obstructed or blocked in some way.
 This means that the air is having difficulty to pass in and out, and getting through the passages is becoming more and more uncomfortable when it comes to his or her breathing.

-Sleep apnea is a condition wherein the person is having difficulty breathing.
+Sleep apnea is a condition wherein a person is having difficulty breathing.
 There are three types of sleep apnea.
 The first being the Central Sleep Apnea.
 In this condition, it is the brain that is having difficulty sending the signals to the rest of the body that it has to breathe.
 It may also occur or happen that the signal fails to be sent in the first place.
-The second type is called, Obstructive Sleep Apnea.
+The second type is called Obstructive Sleep Apnea.
 In this condition, the signals have been sent, however, it is the muscle in the air passages that fails to do its job.
 The third type is the Mixed Sleep Apnea where these two conditions are combined.

 These are some symptoms of sleep apnea

-Most often, people with sleep apnea spend many of their days half awake due to the lack of a good night’s sleep.
+Most often, people with sleep apnea spend many of their days half-awake due to the lack of a good night’s sleep.
 These symptoms can include, disturbed sleep, high blood pressure excessive sleepiness during the day, heart attack, depression, stroke, congestive heart failure, and overweight.

 If you feel tired after a good night’s sleep or have episodes of interrupted breathing, ask your doctor to assess you for sleep apnea.
 Your condition can be treated through lifestyle changes or with the use of a mouth appliance or machine to help you breathe and sleep better through the night.